Darkov3/better-editables/README.md

 TODO:

 Bug Fixes:
-- enter on last element does not trigger tabbing to first element
 - when date time picker input is focused, all key events are prevented
+- check which fields IE puts a clear button on and which it doesn't: add it where IE doesn't

 Improvements:
-- add step setting for number type
+- add step setting for number type <- priority
 - setOption method should do nothing if new option value is same as current
 - fix recreating input for bool, instead of skipping it
 - make popup smart in displaying